Our curriculum aims to develop children so they can

 At The Ridge, staff, governors and parents work together to ensure children receive a rich, inspiring and engaging education in a safe and nurturing environment.
 By providing each child with opportunities to flourish, we develop an aspiration to expect high standards of achievement in all areas of life and start them on their personal journey of lifelong learning.

 We believe that children grow and flourish as learners when given: a broad balanced curriculum, skilled quality first teaching, purposeful practice/application, opportunities to develop personal drive.

 Our curriculum includes the requirements of the National curriculum as well as the range of extracurricular activities.
 It includes the implicit values curriculum; i.e. what the children learn from the way they are treated (and how they see adults in school being treated), from the modelling of behaviour and relationships they see within the school environment.
 By the time our pupils leave The Ridge they will embody and understand our key values.

-We work in partnership with Parents/Carers and other stakeholders to help ensure that our pupils’ needs are addressed so they have the highest possible level of learning readiness.
+We commit to working in partnership with the school community to help ensure that our pupils’ basic needs are addressed, that they are safe secure happy have good physical and mental health and high self-esteem; to have the highest possible level of learning readiness.